tofuutils/tenv/README.md

 ## .opentofu-version file

-If you put a `.opentofu-version` file  in working directory, user home directory or GOTOFUENV_ROOT directory, gotofuenv detects it and uses the version written in it.
+If you put a `.opentofu-version` file  in working directory, user home directory or TOFUENV_ROOT directory, gotofuenv detects it and uses the version written in it.
-Note, that GOTOFUENV_TOFU_VERSION can be used to override version specified by `.opentofu-version` file.
+Note, that TOFUENV_TOFU_VERSION can be used to override version specified by `.opentofu-version` file.

 Recognized value (same as `gotofuenv use` command) :

 - an exact [Semver 2.0.0](https://semver.org/) version string to use
-- a Semver constraint string (checked against available in GOTOFUENV_ROOT directory)
+- a Semver constraint string (checked against available in TOFUENV_ROOT directory)
-- latest (checked against available in GOTOFUENV_ROOT directory)
+- latest (checked against available in TOFUENV_ROOT directory)
 - latest-allowed is a syntax to scan your OpenTofu files to detect which version is maximally allowed.
 - min-required is a syntax to scan your OpenTofu files to detect which version is minimally required.